$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Results

-\paragraph{Best plans include entities in both the source and target language} We compare different types of plan formulations on the $\textsc{en}\rightarrow~\textsc{all}$ task and report our results in Table~\ref{tab:plan_types}.
-We find that mixed language plans that contain entities in both the source and target language, which is the default \muplan\ setting, deliver better results than the plans with entities in only one language (marked here as \textsc{src} and \textsc{tgt}) .
-Table \ref{tab:plan_examples} shows some plans generated by \muplan\ under these different settings and compares them to the gold ones.
-For a given summary, we find both overlapping and diverse entities among the plans.
+\paragraph{Best plans include entities in source and target language} We compare different types of plan formulations on the $\textsc{en}\rightarrow~\textsc{all}$ task and report our results in Table~\ref{tab:plan_types}.
+Mixed language plans that contain entities in both the source and target language, which is the default \muplan\ setting, deliver better results than plans with entities in only one language (marked here as \textsc{src} and \textsc{tgt}).
+Table~\ref{tab:plan_examples} shows some plans generated by \muplan\ under these different settings and compares them to the gold ones.

-On average, we find that the predicted plans have around 20\% shorter plans in comparison to the entity plans extracted from gold summaries.
-Their F1 scores are around 0.27, but we do not expect perfect overlap between generated and gold plans.
-Indeed, since the gold summaries in XWikis are derived from the lead paragraphs of Wikipedia articles, some of the entities in the gold plans might not appear in the source document.
+Predicted and gold plans have similar length, measured by the number of entities in the plan (6~on average).
+We also find that gold and predicted plans have overlapping but not identical entities (the F1 score is around~0.4; see Tables~\ref{tab:plan_types} and~\ref{tab:plan_examples}).
+However, we do not expect perfect overlap; gold summaries in XWikis are derived from lead paragraphs in Wikipedia articles, and as a result some of the entities in the gold plans might not even appear in the source document.
+This is corroborated by XNLI scores which are lower for oracle summaries compared to machine-generated ones.
 Providing information about the length of the gold plan during training, reported as \textsc{length}, does not affect the results very much and actually yields slightly lower metrics than the default \muplan\ setup.
-The \textsc{shuffle} metrics, for which the entity order is shuffled, are also slightly lower than the default setup.
-This result indicates that the order of the entities matters for planning the summary generation.
-The plan F1 scores are lower, which is expected since F1 is sensitive to the order of the entities.
+The \textsc{shuffle} metrics, for which the entity order is shuffled, are similar to the default setup.
+This result indicates that the order of the entities does not matter much for planning the summary generation.

+The experiments with corrupted entity plans mimic the effects of an imperfect entity linking.
+At training time, we drop a percentage of the entities in the plan at random, denoted as \textsc{corrupt20} and \textsc{corrupt30}, for 20\% and 30\%, respectively.
+We observe that \muplan~is robust to some degree of noise in the plan annotation process, as there is only a slight decrease in ROUGE-L and XNLI scores as the percentage of corruption increases.